 While these tools give you a good foundation, your next step should be to connect with a trusted real estate agent who knows every inch of your market.
 An agent will factor in details that aren’t always measured by these automated tools that may substantially decrease value (or add to it!), such as recent upgrades, water views, a proximity to a high-voltage power line, noise levels, positioning on a steep hill, or general buyer sentiment in the area.

 Review the comps provided by your agent

 To determine home value, your real estate agent will conduct a comparative market analysis (CMA) that analyzes local comparable sales or “comps.”

 Comps are homes similar in size, amenities, structure, and age to your own that recently sold in your area.
 Real estate professionals and home appraisers use comps as a reference point for the subject home and then make dollar adjustments based on competitive differences.
-The analysis will take into account significant features that drive or reduce value.
+The analysis considers notable features that drive or reduce value.

 A home can be a comp if it sold recently, is close by, and has a lot in common with your home.
-But agents follow some basic guidelines to find the most accurate comparables.
+Agents follow some basic guidelines to find the most accurate comparables.

-- It’s in the same ZIP code, ideally within the same neighborhood or within a mile or two radius.
+- It’s in the same ZIP code, ideally within the same neighborhood or within a radius of a mile or two.

 - It has the same number of bedrooms and bathrooms.

-- It was sold within the last 90 days.
+- It sold within the last 90 days.